Socialism and LGBTQ rights: Socialist states

 The revolutionary Cuban gay writer Reinaldo Arenas noted that, shortly after the communist government of Fidel Castro came to power, "persecution began and concentration camps were opened ... the sexual act became taboo while the 'new man' was proclaimed and masculinity exalted."
 Homosexuality was legalized in Cuba in 1979.
 Fidel Castro apologized for Cuba's poor historical record on LGBT issues in 2010.

-The Cuban Revolution of today understands it needs to throw off the 'machismo' that it inherited from before the revolution.
-And that sexuality and inclusion are inaliable rights.

 CENESEX, the Cuban National Center for Sex Education was founded in 1989 to help advance the understanding and inclusion of sexually and gender diverse people in Cuba.
-As Mariela Castro Espin points out in the 2018 documentary Cubanos Mujeres en la Revolucion (Cuban Women in the Revolution), socialism cannot work if a section of the working class is not understood, as this will cause alienation and division that will weaken the Revolution.

-In Cuba, the family form that existed under capitalism is eroding away.
 In the 21st century, spearheaded by the 2022 Cuban Family Code referendum and by the legalisation of same-sex marriage thereafter, Cuban population has seen significant progressive advancements in youth, elder, disabled people's, women's and LGBTQ+ rights.

 While there had been no law against sodomy at the time of the USSR's creation, such a law was introduced in 1933, added to the penal code as Article 121, which condemned homosexual relations with penalties of imprisonment up to five years.
 With the fall of the Soviet regime and the repeal of the law against sex between consenting adult men, prisoners convicted under that part of the law were released very slowly.

-Homosexuality was legalized in several Eastern Bloc countries under Communism, such as Bulgaria, Czechoslovakia and Hungary.
+Homosexuality was legalized in several Eastern Bloc countries under Communism, such as Bulgaria, Czechoslovakia, and Hungary.